gianlucabertani/MAChineLearning/README.md

 Machine Learning for the Mac

+## Deprecated

+**This library is deprecated.** If you are still using it, you are encouraged to find alternatives.

 ## Intro

 *MAChineLearning* (pron. ˈmækʃiːn ˈlɜːnɪŋ) is framework that provides a quick and easy way to experiment Machine Learning with native code on the Mac, with some specific support for Natural Language Processing.
 It is written in Objective-C, but it is compatible by Swift.